pnt325/pnt325/README.md

 I have 5+ years' experience development the embedded firmware/software.
-And development project from proof of concept to production I can handle almost of process to make project come to market.
+Experience in development project from POC to production.

 My experience skills:
 - Embedded firmware development: C/C++ (💪).